Your Course Organisers

 During this year you will be actively considering what to do when you complete your degree, be it seeking employment or following a further course of education or training.
 You will almost certainly be asking your tutor to act as a referee (your project supervisor is another common choice) so it is a good idea to discuss your future plans with your tutor and keep them informed of any progress.

-- Develop your problem-solving skills in areas related to the modules
+- To facilitate the development of skill in problem solving in areas related to the lecture modules

-Copies of the solutions will be distributed to pigeon holes by the Undergraduate Office (room 568) about two weeks after the module has finished.
+Copies of the solutions will be distributed by the Undergraduate Office (Room 565), about 2 weeks after the module has finished.
 If you have difficulties with these problems you should consult the relevant lecturer.

 You will have chosen your project at the end of the 3rd year and may have spent sometime over the vacation thinking about it, and doing some background reading.
-You should go to see your project supervisor as soon as possible in the first week of the academic year to discuss your project and to arrange to start work on it.
+You should go to see your project supervisor, with your partner, as soon as possible in the first week of the academic year to discuss your project and to arrange to start work on it.

-You will see from the course regulations that your project contributes 35% of your final year's mark.
-It is therefore vital that you devote appropriate effort to the project.
-As a guideline you should be working on your project for about 2 days per week from week 2 to week 24.
-Your supervisor will be monitoring your progress and in extreme cases lack of effort may result in formal `Requirement to Withdraw' proceedings being initiated.
+As you will see from the programme regulations your project is a very significant part of this year's programme contributing around 35% of the marks.
+It is therefore vital that you devote appropriate effort to this part of the course.
+As a guideline you should be working on your project for about 2 days per week throughout the first 2 terms.
+Your supervisor will be monitoring your progress and in extreme cases lack of effort may result in formal 'Requirement to Withdraw' proceedings being initiated.
 Of course it is also important that you do not devote so much time to your project that the rest of your studies suffer.

-In your first year you were informed that the department has a policy towards the late submission of assessed work and the University's regulations on cheating.
-These of course apply this year.
+In your first year you were informed of the department's policy towards the late submission of assessed work and the University's regulations on cheating.
+These, of course apply equally this year.
 You are also reminded that the marks you obtain this year count 40% towards your final degree classification and thus a good performance this year may still significantly improve your overall classification from its level after the first 3 years.
-You should note that to be awarded an MMathPhys degree you must perform satisfactorily in the final year.
+You should note that to be awarded an MPhys degree you must perform satisfactorily in the final year.
 You must also pass the Project.

 [ Top of Document ]